-The second Quiz (see dates page) will cover material from Module 8 (Univariate EDA – Categorical), Module 9 (Normal Distributions), Module 10 (Bivariate EDA – Categorical), Module 11 (Bivariate EDA – Quantitative), and Module 12 (Linear Regression).
-The quiz is primarily application questions but several short answer essay questions will also be asked.
-The only R work that you will need to do is related to using
+The second Quiz (see dates page) will cover material from Module 8 (Normal Distributions), Module 9 (Bivariate EDA – Categorical), Module 10 (Bivariate EDA – Quantitative), and Module 11 (Linear Regression).
+The only R work that you will do is related to using

 distrib() for normal distribution calculations.
-The portion of the R cheat sheet related to
+The portion of the R Guide related to

 distrib() will be provided on the quiz.
 Any material in the module readings and videos (specifically questions on the preparation guides), exercises (most completed in class), or review exercises may be on the quiz.

 - [5%] Five multiple choice questions.
 These are primarily definitions or symbols.

 - [8%] Two short answer essay (2-4 sentences) questions all from the Module 11 (Linear Regression) preparation guide.

 - [22%] Normal distribution calculation questions (that will use

 distrib()) … like this (among many others) in Module 8 (Normal Distributions).

 - [16%] Calculations from a two-way frequency table (row-, column-, and table-percentages as necessary) … like this (and others, but you won’t have to do the R work) in Module 9 (Bivariate EDA – Categorical).

 - [20%] Perform a bivariate EDA for quantitative data … like this (and others, but you won’t have to do the R work) in Module 10 (Bivariate EDA – Quantitative).